impressiver/velocity2012/README.md

 Resources for Velocity 2012 workshop attendees <http://oreil.ly/L46YJ0>

-Over the next week or so I'll be compiling the docs and examples that will be used in the workshop.
-If you plan on attending, please watch this repo for updates.
-I'd like to tailor the examples to whatever everyone would find most useful.
+Over the next week or so I'll be compiling the docs and examples used in the workshop.
 Feel free to email me at <ian@impressiver.com> or find me on [Twitter](http://twitter.com/#!/impressiver).

 ***